You Needed Me: Boyzone version

 "You Needed Me" was covered by Irish boy band Boyzone in 1999.
 It was released as the second single from their album By Request.
 It became their sixth and final single to reach number one on the UK Singles Chart, outselling Spice Girl Geri Halliwell's debut single, "Look at Me", by 748 copies.
-The song received a silver disc for shipping 200,000 copies in the UK.
+The song received a gold disc for sales of 400,000 copies in the UK.